 The Board has exclusive authority to determine the appropriate number of employees.
 A reduction in employees may occur as a result of, but not be limited to, changes in the education program, staff realignment, changes in the size or nature of the student population, financial considerations, or other reasons deemed relevant by the Board.

-The Board will follow the procedure stated in the current collective bargaining agreement when considering a reduction in force of certified staff.
-The Board will consider performance evaluations, staff needs, and other reasons it deems relevant, in determining order of dismissal when it reduces classified staff or discontinues some type of educational service.
+The Board will consider in no particular order all or some of the following criteria in determining order of dismissal when it reduces staff;